conda-incubator/conda-press/docs/confs/pydata-nyc2019.md

 * discuss why in the world you would want to do such a terrible thing,
 * demonstrate that you can do such a terrible thing (live!),
 * dive-in to how such as terrible thing is done, and
-* define some safety precausions when doing such a terrible thing on your own.
+* define some safety precautions when doing such a terrible thing on your own.

 ## Discuss